 Abstinence is dependent on OUR dependence on God.
-We can say the words, but God knows if it comes from the heart.
+We can say the words, but God knows whether it comes from the heart or not.

 Think about it next time.
 Did you leave it in His hands or did you pick it back up after prayer?
 Relying on self doesn't work.
 Relying on God works every time.